Many women work or go to school (or both) while they are pregnant. It can keep you active and engaged.

 - Too much amniotic fluid.
 This is called polyhydramnios.
 It can lead to preterm premature rupture of membranes (pPROM).

-- A placenta problem, such as placenta previa or abruptio placenta.
+- A problem with the placenta, such as placenta previa or abruptio placenta.

 - A chronic illness or other problem from pregnancy that isn't responding well to treatment.